As an Amazon Associate, I earn from qualifying purchases.

 Wash and clean your jars.
 It is no longer necessary to sterilize jars before canning (hurray!) but you should make sure they are preheated enough to not crack when placed in hot water.

-You can put them in a clean dishwasher and run them through a quick wash cycle, or place them in a large pan with some water in a low heat oven (my lowest temp is 170 degrees) until you need them.
-I’ve even just put hot tap water in them before and left them on the counter.
+You can put them in a clean dishwasher and run them through a quick wash cycle, or place them in a large pan with some water in a low-heat oven (my lowest temp is 170˚F degrees) until you need them.
+I’ve even just put super hot tap water in them before and left them on the counter.

 Wash your lids with hot soapy water, rinse, and place them in a clean bowl for now.

 Add the tomatoes to a pot of boiling water and parboil them until you see the skins start to come off the tomatoes (about 1-2 minutes).
-This post on How to Blanch and Peel Tomatoes will give you an in-depth tutorial on this process.
+If you are curious and need more info on this, this post on How to Blanch and Peel Tomatoes will give you an in-depth tutorial on the blanching process.

-Use a slotted spoon and remove the tomatoes and place in the ice water.
+Use a slotted spoon and remove the tomatoes and place them in the ice water.

 tomatoes in a bowl of ice water